German Articles Made Simple: What They Are and How to Learn Them

 What Are Articles?

-Well, it’s not the same in German.
 German articles, which are roughly the equivalent of the and a in English, go alongside nouns.
 They indicate whether you’re referring to a specific noun (the box) or an unspecified noun (a box).

-Why are they only rough equivalents of the English articles the and a?
-Because German articles take many forms to indicate a lot more information about the structure of a sentence.
+German articles take many forms to indicate a lot more information about the structure of a sentence.

 German articles are spelled differently in different cases.
 A noun’s case indicates its relationship to other words in the sentence, like whether it’s the subject or object of a sentence.

+There are four cases.
 Put (very) simply, a noun that’s the subject of a sentence is nominative, a noun that’s the direct object is accusative, a noun that’s the indirect object is dative and a noun that belongs to something else (i.e. showing possession) is genitive.

 German has three grammatical genders: masculine, feminine and neuter.
 The rules for determining which nouns are in each category are very complex.
 Many of them simply have to be memorized.

 German articles also change depending on whether the noun is singular or plural.
 Read our complete guide to plural nouns in German here.

 The Definite Articles: Der, Die and Das